-(a) Respite care is a service provided in or outside a family's home to temporarily relieve the unpaid primary caregiver.
-Respite care provides short-term care for a brief period of rest or relief for the family from day-to-day care giving.

-(b) Respite is intended for participants whose primary caregivers typically are the same persons day after day (e.g. family members and/or adult family foster care providers), and is provided during those portions of the day when the caregivers typically provide care.
-Relief needs of hourly or shift staff workers will be accommodated by staffing substitutions, plan adjustments, or location changes, and not by respite care.
+- (a) Respite Ceare Services are is a service provided in or outside a family's home to temporarily relieve the unpaid primary caregiver.
+Respite Ceare Services provides short-term care for a brief period of rest or relief for the family from day-to-day care giving. - (b) Respite is intended for waiver recipients participants whose primary caregivers typically are the same persons day after day (e.g. family members and/or adult family foster care providers), and is provided during those portions of the day when the caregivers typically provide care.
+Relief needs of hourly or shift staff workers will be accommodated by staffing substitutions, plan adjustments, or location changes, and not by Rrespite Ceare Service.
 Respite care typically is scheduled in advance, but it can also serve as relief in a crisis situation.
-In an instance of crisis relief, out-of-home respite can also allow time and opportunity for assessment, planning and intervention to try to re-establish the person in their home, or if necessary, to locate another home for them.

-(c) Some consumers are institutionalized because their community supports become exhausted, or because they are unsure of how to cope with an increasingly challenging behavior, or due to the loss/incapacitation of a caregiver.
+In an instance of crisis relief, out-of-home respite can also allow time and opportunity for assessment, planning and intervention to try to re-establish the waiver recipient person in their home, or if necessary, to locate another home for them. - (c) Some waiver recipients consumers are institutionalized because their community supports become exhausted, or because they are unsure of how to cope with an increasingly challenging behavior, or due to the loss/incapacitation of a caregiver.
 The scope of out of home respite will allow quick response to place the person in an alternate setting and provide intensive evaluation and planning for return, with or without additional intervention and supports.
-Planning will be made for alternate residential supports if return is not possible. (d) Respite care is dependent on the individual's needs as set forth in the plan of care and requires approval by the Division of Developmental Disabilities, subject to review by the Alabama Medicaid Agency.
-The limitation on either in-home or out-of-home respite care shall be 1080 hours or 45 days per waiver participant per waiver year.
+Planning will be made for alternate residential supports if return is not possible. - (d) Respite Ceare Service is dependent on the individual's needs as set forth in the plan of care and requires approval by the Division of Developmental Disabilities, subject to review by the Alabama Medicaid Agency.
+The limitation on either in-home or out-of-home Rrespite Ceare Services shall be 1080 hours or 45 days per waiver recipient participant per waiver year.

-(e) Out-of-home respite care may be provided in a certified group home or ICF/IID.
-In addition, if the recipient is less than 21 years of age, out-of-home respite care may be provided in a JCAHO Accredited Hospital or Residential Treatment Facility (RTF).
-While a recipient is receiving out-of-home respite, no additional Medicaid reimbursement will be made for other services in the institution.

-(f) Medicaid reimbursement shall not be claimed for the cost of room and board except when provided as part of respite care furnished in a facility approved by the State that is not a private residence.
+- (e) Out-of-home Rrespite Ceare Services may be provided in a certified group home or ICF/IID.
+In addition, if the waiver recipient is less than 21 years of age, out-of-home Rrespite Ceare Services may be provided in a JCAHO Accredited Hospital or Residential Treatment Facility (RTF).
+While a waiver recipient is receiving Oout-of-Hhome Rrespite Care Services, no additional Medicaid reimbursement will be made for other services in the institution. - (f) Medicaid reimbursement shall not be claimed for the cost of room and board except when provided as part of respite care furnished in a facility approved by the State that is not a private residence.